Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

 Oh no!
 One user has a "HAT" and the other user has a "CAT".
 In this particular example, their documents did not **converge** to the same state.
-This example demonstrates one of the primary challenges with building a collaborative text editor: getting all users' documents to converge to the same state.
+This example demonstrates one of the primary challenges with building a collaborative text editor — getting all users to converge to the same document state.

 The reason that the users' document didn't converge is because the insert and delete operations were applied in different orders.
 In mathematical terms, the operations did not **commute**.
 For non-mathematicians like ourselves, let's review what commutativity means.
 Commutativity occurs when operations applied in different orders produce the same result.
 For example, addition is commutative because A + B = B + A. Subtraction, however, is not commutative because A - B != B - A.